The Latest: Thomas-Spieth to open against new Spanish Armada - NewsBreak

 The Latest: Thomas-Spieth to open against new Spanish Armada

-SHEBOYGAN, Wis. -- The Latest on the Ryder Cup, the golf showdown between the United States and Europe (all times CDT):
+SHEBOYGAN, Wis. — (AP) — The Latest on the Ryder Cup, the golf showdown between the United States and Europe (all times CDT):

 5:20 p.m.